 Post

-If a first-order ordinary differential equation can be algebraically brought to the form
+A first-order ordinary differential equation is called linear if it can be written algebraically in the form

 \[y'+p(x)y=r(x) \tag{1}\]

-The form in equation (1) is called the standard form of a first-order linear ordinary differential equation.
-If the first term of a given first-order linear ordinary differential equation is $f(x)y’$, we can obtain the standard form by dividing both sides of the equation by $f(x)$.
+The form of equation (1) is called the standard form of a first-order linear ODE.
+If the first term of a given first-order linear ODE is $f(x)y’$, we can obtain the standard form by dividing both sides of the equation by $f(x)$.

 In engineering, $r(x)$ is often called the input, and $y(x)$ is called the output or the response to the input (and initial conditions).